naturally-intelligent/arcade-game-launcher/README.md

 reset_frame = 0

 ```
-You will also need an executable, a capsule image (600x900 recommended), an optional background image, and any other optional stuff hinted at in this document.
+You will need the config, an executable, a capsule image (600x900 recommended), an optional background image, and any other optional stuff hinted at in this document.

+For CGDA arcades see our Google doc and join the Discord.
+Note that you'll need to add Middle mouse to insta-quit, plus 3 minute timeout of inactivity quit, if you want your game to be kept in long-term public-running cabinets.

 ## How to add setup the launcher with a list of games